 - Our design work is well-researched, vetted, and discussed internally at the earliest of the stages of the creative process, well before we show the client anything.

-- Our UX and web development work is tested thoroughly internally and with each client to ensure things not only look great and work well but drive users to desired calls to action.
+- Our Web design and development work is tested thoroughly internally and with each client to ensure things not only look great and work well but drive users to desired calls to action.

 None of this requires the perfect mind or an innovative way of thinking.
 All it involves is simply allowing yourself to think differently, to open your eyes and your mind, and welcome what research and evidence tell you to do, instead of relying on your initial gut instinct.